sporcina/dynamodb-connector/doc/sample.md

 *   Save "FakeCustomer.java" in a new package "org.mule.modules.dynamodb.demo.models"
 *   Save "HttpCreateDocumentToFakeCustomer.java" in a new package "org.mule.modules.dynamodb.demo.transformers"

-Your Mule Studio package explorer should like this:
+Your Anypoint Studio package explorer should like this:

 ![Save a Document - package explorer](images/Step4-3.png)